SunehraFarhana/OCD-Patient-Data-Analysis/README.md

 ---
 ## Project Insight and Recommendations
-The most common obsession type by gender is harm-related.
-Also, the heat map comparing obsession types to compulsion types shows a strong correlation between harm-related behavior, and counting and praying.
-Since this is a prevalent problem, clinics must prioritize finding a safe way for patients to treat these impulses.
+* 🩹 The most common obsession type by gender is harm-related.
+Also, the heat map comparing obsession types to compulsion types shows a strong correlation between harm-related obsessions, and counting and praying compulsions.
+    * **↳ Since this is a prevalent problem, clinics must prioritize finding a safe way for patients to treat these impulses.**
+* 💊 Benzodiazepine (BZD) is the most common medication overall.
+BZD is most popular among middle-aged, male, and Asian patients.
+BZD is least popular among young adult, female, and African patients.
+    * **↳ Medical researchers should study the effectiveness of BZD medication on OCD symptoms, to see if more patients would benefit from this prescription.**

-In addition, a majority of patients fell into the "Extreme" categories of obsession and compulsion.
-Also, benzodiazepine was the most common medication.
-Therefore, medical professionals must allocate enough resources towards treating extreme cases of OCD.
+* ‼️ A majority of patients fall into the "Extreme" categories of obsession and compulsion.
+Also, in most demographics, the average Y-BOCS obsession score is only slightly higher than the compulsion score.
+    * **↳ This shows that one category is not a larger problem among patients than the other.
+Therefore, medical professionals must allocate enough resources towards treating extreme cases of both obsessive and compulsive symptoms.**

-OCD researchers would be interested to know that according to this dataset, African patients had the lowest obsession and compulsion scores among ethnicities, men had lower obsession scores than women, and young adults had lower compulsion scores compared to older patients.
-It should be investigated if any environmental factors within these demographics resulted in less severe cases of OCD.
+* 📉 African patients have the lowest obsession and compulsion scores among ethnicities.
+Men have lower obsession scores than women.
+Young adults have lower compulsion scores compared to older patients.
+    * **↳ OCD researchers should investigate further, to find out if any environmental factors within these demographics resulted in less severe cases of OCD.**
+* 🧽 Female patients experience contamination obsessions and washing compulsions more often than male patients.
+Also, older patients experience religious obsessions and praying compulsions more often than younger patients.
+    * **↳ OCD researchers should investigate further, to find out if any environmental factors within these demographics is connected to the development of these obsessive-compulsive behaviors.
+Medical clinics should then use that research to understand why these patients behave this way, and strategize treatment plans.**

 ---
 ## Conclusion